Angiecore/Cryptocurrencies/README.md

 Module 18: Unsupervised Machine Learning and Cryptocurrencies.

 The porpuse of this project is to apply Unsupervised Machine Learning Model.
 The dataset input used for this model was crypto_data.csv.
-Tha data was processed, clustered and the dimensions were reduced.
+The data was processed, clustered and the dimensions were reduced.
 To group the cryptocurrencies a clustering algorithm was applied.

 Deliverable 1: Preprocessing the Data for PCA